AzertyWasTaken/Busy-Beaver/README.md

 - [Stats](./stats.md) — BB-index and active code size per system.
 - [TODO](./TODO.md) — planned systems and global tasks.
 - [Contributing](./CONTRIBUTING.md) — how to contribute.
+- [Website](./Website/README.md) — the browser simulators and how to run them.